jonnew/Oat/README.md

 ## TODO
 - [ ] ~~Mac, Windows builds?~~
-  - EDIT: Wait till someobody cares enough to do it.
+  - EDIT: Wait till somebody cares enough to do it.
 - [ ] Unit and stress testing
     - Unit tests for `libshmemdf`
         - ~~Nominal data types, `T`~~